What is a Hyperwatch?

 Greubel Forsey also deserves a mention; they’ve firmly established themselves as a leading player in the hyperwatch space, and as one of the most expensive watch brands in the world overall.
 If you’re looking for the “next Greubel Forsey,” keep an eye on De Bethune.

-Meanwhile, an increasing number of brands like Purnell are seemingly vying to be the “next Richard Mille.”
+Meanwhile, an increasing number of brands like Purnell have attempted to become the “next Richard Mille.”
 This is far from an exhaustive list of hyperwatch brands, and the market for ultra-niche high-end independent watch brands seems to be robust, so I only expect more to pop up.

 More on these brands: